By: Sam Cortez

 As technology becomes increasingly prominent in the classroom and at home, adults and children alike find themselves frequently engaged in their devices.
 A 2021 report by Common Sense Media found that among children ages 8-12, 57% own a tablet and 43% own a smartphone.

 Children are becoming more involved with technology at a younger age than ever.
 While there are many upsides to technology — such as connectedness, educational opportunities, and entertainment — it’s important to be aware of the risks as well.
-In today’s society, it's essential to equip children with knowledge about data privacy and online protection.
+In today’s society, it's essential for educators to address the importance of protecting student privacy.

 The Storage Networking Industry Association defines data privacy as an area of data protection that concerns the proper handling of sensitive data including personal data.
 Understanding and implementing data privacy practices can help protect individuals from the harmful consequences of data breaches and exploitation.

-Websites and apps collect personal data from their users such as their name, location, birthday, occupation, address, payment methods, and more.
+Websites and apps collect personally identifiable information from their users such as their name, location, birthday, occupation, address, payment methods, and more.
 Often, users are asked for this information when signing up for a new account, taking online quizzes, shopping online, playing games, and using apps.

 It may seem harmless, but providing websites with personal information can leave individuals vulnerable for cyberattacks and identity theft.
 Additionally, the data collected can be used to exploit children through online advertising.

-The Human Rights Watch, a worldwide advocacy group, performed an analysis on educational apps and websites regarding data privacy for 164 different educational apps and websites across 49 countries.
+The Human Rights Watch, a worldwide advocacy group, performed an analysis on educational apps and websites regarding data collection and student privacy for 164 different educational apps and websites across 49 countries.

 The results indicated that almost 90% of the educational apps and websites surveyed had features designed to collect information for the purpose of sharing it with advertising companies.
 This is an alarming statistic that emphasizes the risks children are exposed to when using technology.

-While legislators and educational leaders are taking steps to increase data security in schools, online privacy continues to be a struggle.
-According to the K12 Security Information Exchange’s 2022 Annual Report, there have been 1,331 publicly disclosed cyber incidents affecting U.S. schools since 2016.
+While legislators and school officials are taking steps to protect student data privacy and security in education institutions, online privacy continues to be a struggle.
+According to the K12 Security Information Exchange’s 2022 Annual Report, there have been 1,331 publicly disclosed cyber incidents affecting U.S. school districts since 2016.

 A reported 33% of these incidents were student data breaches.
 If these are the numbers for data breaches in education, just imagine how much greater the risk becomes when children use social media applications on their own personal devices.